 How to lose intelligent Christians

 Moreland begins Chapter 2, “Sketching a Biblical Portrait of the Life of the Mind,” by contrasting the faith journeys of two influential thinkers.
 The first is an unnamed professor of his who was raised in Christian family and church but became what Bob Murphy might call a “devout atheist.”
 The professor became one who actively attempted to save people from Christianity because his questions were not satisfactorily answered, and because he felt shamed–spiritually defective–for asking intellectual questions about his faith.
 In Moreland’s understated prose, he points out, “this approach did not help him on his Christian journey.”

 A tragic story, and not an uncommon one.
 I mentioned Bob Murphy because I listened to his testimony on Libertarian Christian Podcast from 12/25/2017, and though Murphy was raised within Catholicism, he wasn’t grounded in faith, which he pursued through confirmation before abandoning it and coming to actively try to persuade people against Christianity.
 (If you want to know what unfolded after that, you’ll need to listen to it yourself or hit up his website.)
 I’m encouraged by testimonies like that because the knowledge of God is going to cover the earth, so from my perspective–and I too was an atheist until I was 20–atheists are just future believers, future God-knowers.
 Okay, so how that experience will ultimately go for them is perhaps unsettled, but I’m more excited for them than worried about them.
-I’ve been in that deep pit, and I know God’s arm can rescue people from it.
+I’ve been in a particularly horrifying deep pit within atheism, and I know God’s arm rescued me, so he can rescue other people, too.

 A more excellent way